 Applications for LIEAP funds are taken December through March of each year at county departments of social services or another agency if the local department of social services has a contract in place for the agency to take and process LIEAP applications.
+Applications for LIEAP can be filed electronically via NC ePASS.
 The State Division of Social Services sets this time frame.
 LIEAP funds assist low-income households in meeting the costs of home energy, defined as heating of residences, and increase their energy self-sufficiency and reduce their vulnerability resulting from energy needs.